Skip to main content

 Right after the holidays is the perfect time to reinforce the “one in, one out” rule.
 Before the kids put away their new toys and clothes, have them fill up a bag to donate to charity.
 Go through your holiday decorations and get rid of the ones that don’t hold sentimental value or have seen better days.

 Do a full cleanout of your closet and drawers, giving away any clothing that doesn’t fit, is out of fashion, or in the words of Marie Kondo, “no longer sparks joy.”
-Graphic tees are fine for working out or when home projects like painting come around, but there’s no reason why you should have a collection of a dozen or more.
+Graphic tees are fine for working out or when home projects like painting your living room come around, but there’s no reason why you should have a collection of a dozen or more.
 Pare down on the things you have too many of, and always donate one old item for every new one you bring into your home.

 Go into your bathroom vanity and toss out the shampoos and makeup that are past their expiration date.
 If you have a drawer filled with travel-size toiletries from hotel stays, you can donate them to a local shelter.
-The same goes for the pantry, clean it out and get rid of anything that is expired or old.
+The same goes for the pantry — clean it out and get rid of anything that is expired or old.
 If it’s been in there for a year or more, even if it isn’t technically expired, you probably aren’t going to use it and can toss it out.

 3. Tackle laundry on laundry day